Combining SRI International’s expertise in machine learning and science policy to answer hard questions

 Knowledge diffusion is a key metric in measuring the impact of investments in science and technology.
 Increased attention has been paid to the evaluation of the outcomes of government-sponsored research.

-SRI processed all quarterly filings made available by the Securities and Exchange Commission extending from the present back to 1995, when public electronic records were first made available.
-They extracted patent references from this database of more than 12 million records and linked those patents to federal government investments, showing the economic impact of government funding.
+SRI processed all quarterly filings made available by the Securities and Exchange Commission extending from the present back to 1995, going back to when public electronic records were first made available.
+The team extracted patent references from this database of more than 12 million records and linked those patents to federal government investments, showing the economic impact of government funding.

-SRI worked closely with NCSES to refine their seminal biennial statistical report production process by taking a holistic approach to project development.
+SRI worked closely with the National Center for Science and Engineering Statistics (NCSES) to refine their seminal biennial statistical report production process by taking a holistic approach to project development.
 It began with scoping and developing new indicators; benchmarking the production process against other statistical report processes; and developing best practices for producing a more interactive data visualization tool.